The objective is to resolve disputes in a simple, affordable, and timely manner.

 Representation is not provided for under the Labour Ordinance (Sarawak Chapter 76).
 However, the officer handling the case may exercise discretionary power to allow any party in the case to be represented.
 Any party in the case wishing to be represented must submit a power of attorney form before the case begins.

-When an order made is not complied with by the party the order was made against, the order can be enforced in the respective sessions court or magistrate’s court as if it were an order made by that court.
-Furthermore, failure to comply with the order or decision made is an offense under Section 130C(a).
+If the order issued is not complied with by the party concerned, the order may be endorsed and enforced in the relevant Sessions Court or Magistrates’ Court as if it were an order made by that court.
+Additionally, failure to comply with the order is also an offence under Section 19A or Section 130C(a), whichever is applicable.

-An appeal against the decision or order can be made to the High Court within fourteen (14) days from the date the decision or order was made.
+An appeal against a decision or order may be made to the High Court within fourteen (14) days from the date the decision or order is issued.

-The appeal process is initiated by filing a notice of appeal and a deposit of RM1,000.00 in the form of cash or a bank draft.
-All these matters must be submitted to the Labor Department where the decision or order was made within fourteen (14) days from the date the decision or order was made.
+The appeal process is initiated by filing a notice of appeal and a deposit of RM1,000.00 in the form of a money order or bank draft.
+All the mentioned documents must be submitted to the Labour Office where the order or decision was made within fourteen (14) days from the date the decision or order was issued.

 Complaints can be made by personally visiting the Department of Labour Sarawak Headquarters at Level 13, Bangunan Sultan Iskandar, Jalan Simpang Tiga, 93000 Kuching.